WistfulHopes/asw-modding-book/src/modding-bbs/bbs-io.md

 ## Manual method

+Manually extracting and injecting scripts is preferred if other assets need to be packaged.

 ### Bulk extracting all BBS from the game

 Open the game's pak in FModel, and open the package search window (Ctrl + Shift + F).
 Type in `BBS_`.